RobotOptimist/macivor/content/blog/mlnet-v-python-polynomial.md

 import pandas as pd
 ```

-Now unlike previously we are not loading all of the columns, instead we're using python array syntax to leave out the text column from the data.
+Now unlike previously we are not loading all of the columns, instead we're using Python array syntax to leave out the text column from the data.
 We can do that because having the `Level` column already does all of the work the text column would do.
 In fact, if the `Level` column did not already exist we would transform `Position` into something similar.
 If you recall discussing transformations from [multiple linear regression article](/blog/mlnet-v-python-multiple) then you might remember `OneHotEncoder` which is a function to transform text columns into non-weighted vectors for the trainer to use.
 In this case though, transforming `Position` into keys makes sense since there is an order inherent to the data.

 ``` python
 dataset = pd.read_csv('Position_Salaries.csv')